Skip to Content

 Katie Taylor and Amanda Serrano fight at AT&T Stadium on November 15, 2024.

-Sarah Stier/Getty Images for Netflix © 2024
+Sarah Stier/Getty Images for Netflix

 Friday night’s rematch win over Amanda Serrano left Katie Taylor with all the titles in the women’s light welterweight division.
 But it’s hard to call Taylor the undisputed champ, at least for now, what with the disputes over the scorecards in her favor, and all those headbutts.

 By the end of another brawl for the ages, Serrano had what looked like a war wound over her right eye, a gash so big it seemed to be smiling for the camera.
 Serrano seemed to shudder while getting ready for her post-fight ring interview when she looked at a nearby TV monitor and first saw how her face looked.
-How that injury came about gave this bout its main controversy, and should make for a proper selling point for why these women are gonna have to go at it yet again.
+How that injury came about gave this bout its main controversy, and should make for a proper selling point for why these women will have to go at it yet again.

 Taylor was given a close but unanimous decision after 10 furious two-minute rounds, with all three judges scoring it 95-94.
-The non-stop action made a great case for keeping women’s boxing rounds short.
+The nonstop action made a great case for keeping women’s boxing rounds short.
 Yet an audible portion of the 70,000-plus fans that filled AT&T Stadium in Arlington, Texas, for the Mike Tyson/Jake Paul circus, booed as Taylor’s arm was raised, bothered that the scorecards favored the Irish idol over the Puerto Rican pugilist.
 This was the second time Serrano has come out on the losing end of a controversial decision to Taylor, who got a split decision win their first fight, another wondrously barbaric bout in May 2022.
-That fight was the first women’s headlining event in Madison Square Garden, and capped off what was hailed as the biggest night for women’s boxing of all time
+That fight was the first women’s headlining event in Madison Square Garden, and capped off what was hailed as the biggest night for women’s boxing of all time.

 Taylor’s fights tend to get tagged as instant classics, as this one was by the Netflix commentators even before the final bell was rung.
 But it almost ended real early.
 Taylor hadn’t been in the ring since late November 2023, when she beat Chantelle Cameron in yet another all-timer of a bout that avenged the only loss of her career.
 Taking advantage of whatever rust Taylor’s longest-ever layoff left her with, Serrano started fast, landing two huge overhand lefts in the first round.
 The second haymaker sent Taylor stumbling into the ropes and obviously dazed.
 But when Serrano came in for the kill, Taylor clinched as a veteran fighter would, and her sensibilities and titles were saved by the bell.
 Serrano would have other moments, but that would stand as her best round, and best punch of the night.